How to correct a check that was hand-written with an error

 If you wrote a check by hand and later found the hand-written check had been written for the wrong amount; the following steps are recommended:

-The data in ConnectNow Accounting must reflect what happened in real life.
-If the check was hand-written for the wrong amount, ConnectNow Accounting must also show a check written for the wrong amount.
+The data in ParishSOFT Accounting must reflect what happened in real life.
+If the check was hand-written for the wrong amount, ParishSOFT Accounting must also show a check written for the wrong amount.

-Since the hand-written check was not made out for the full amount of the bill received from the vendor, make sure to pay the Vendor the balance.
+If the hand-written check was not made out for the full amount of the bill received from the vendor, make sure to pay the vendor the balance with an additional check.